“Our bills are half of what they used to be”

 “I used to put the washing machine on at night, thinking I was using off peak power and saving money, but it’s actually better to run it during the day when the sun is shining.”

-“I’ve actually got two apps now, one with the battery and one with the energy company that I’m with, but I found for the first two or three weeks I was constantly on the app, just looking at it all day when the sun was shining and when I turned on an appliance, say the dishwasher or the washing machine even the kettle.”
+“For the first two or three weeks I was constantly on the app, just looking at it all day when the sun was shining and when I turned on an appliance, say the dishwasher or the washing machine even the kettle.”

 “Using the app really taught me how to use the electricity better.
 It’s connected to the battery, so you get a picture of when the battery’s full, how much energy is coming from your solar panels into your battery, and also what energy you’re pulling from the grid or if you’ve got excess energy.
-Definitely having the app with your battery does help you use it the best."
+Definitely having the app with your battery does help you use it the best.

 Sue’s solar battery has attracted quite a bit of interest from her friends and family.